 CBSE sample papers prove to be very useful while revising all the subjects before the exam.
 They give an idea of the design of examination question paper from which students can understand the format of questions and division of marks to be followed in the exams.
 This in turn, is quite beneficial to plan a proper strategy for the preparation of exam and writing the exam.

-This CBSE Class 9 Mathematics Sample Paper consists of the important questions from the complete syllabus of class 9 Maths.
+Subject experts at Jagranjosh, bring here the sample paper for CBSE Class 9 Maths.
+This CBSE sample paper has been exclusively designed to help class 9 students acquaint with the latest format of class 9 Maths question paper and get an idea about the important topics to be tested in the exam.
+This CBSE Class 9 Maths Sample Paper consists of important questions from the complete syllabus of class 9 Maths.
 Practicing this sample paper will surely help you make an effective preparation for the class 9 Maths exam 2019.

-Solving this Sample Paper will help you fine tune your preparations for the final exam letting you know your weak areas which you can recover with more practice and revision.
+Solving this Sample Paper will help you fine tune your preparations for the final exam letting you know your weak areas which you may improve with a little more practice and revision.

 Given below is the complete sample paper for CBSE Class 9 Mathematics:

 CBSE Class 9

 Section – A